fedimint/fedimint.org/docs/GettingStarted/03-What-is-a-Fedimint.md

 :::

-A Fedimint - or "Federated Mint" is an implemention [Chaumian eCash](../CommonTerms/Blind%20Signatures) with a federation of guardians to custody funds, instead of a centralized actor, and is natively interoperable with Bitcoin's Lightning Network.
+A Fedimint - or "Federated Mint" is an implementation of [Chaumian eCash](../CommonTerms/Blind%20Signatures) with a federation of guardians to custody funds, instead of a centralized actor, and is natively interoperable with Bitcoin's Lightning Network.

-The user experience of a Fedimint is designed to be similar to that of a custodial lightning wallet (e.g. Wallet of Satoshi) with the advantage of perfect privacy for the user from the federation guardians, and a native backup scheme for a user to recover their funds from the federation.
+The user experience of a Fedimint is designed to be similar to that of a custodial lightning wallet (e.g. Wallet of Satoshi) with the advantage of strong privacy for the user from the federation guardians, and a native backup scheme for a user to recover their funds from the federation.

 It is anticipated there will be multiple federated mints deployed globally in both small and large community instances.